pivotal/docs-platform-automation/docs/pipeline-design/configuration-management-strategies.md

 !!! info "A Quicker `development` Deploy Process"
-    Since all of the legwork was done manually in the `sandbox` environment there is no need to login to the `development` Ops Manager environment.
+    Since all of the legwork was done manually in the `sandbox` environment there is no need to login to the `development` Tanzu Operations Manager environment.

     If there are no configuration changes, the only file that needs to be promoted is `versions.yml`